arthurmco/familyline-testbed/README.md

 ## Caveats

+ - Your compiler needs to support C++17.

-On Windows, you will might need to use the environment variable `TRIBALIA_FIND_PKG` to tell cmake where some dependencies can be found.
+ - On Windows, you will might need to use the environment variable `TRIBALIA_FIND_PKG` to tell cmake where some dependencies can be found.

+ - On FreeBSD, you need to install pkg-config, it finds some dependencies this way ( use `pkg install pkgconf`)

+ - Only clang++ > 5 is supported (something to do with template deduction, supported in gcc7 and in libstdc++  but not in clang5).